Chart Color Schemes

 AreaSearch analysis reveals Peachester recording weaker employment conditions than most comparable areas nationwide

-Peachester has a skilled workforce with 798 residents employed as of September 2025.
-The unemployment rate is 5.6%, slightly higher than Rest of Qld's rate of 4.1%.
+Peachester has a skilled workforce with the construction sector being notably represented.
+The unemployment rate is 5.6%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025799 residents are employed while the unemployment rate is 1.5% higher than Rest of Qld's rate of 4.1%.

 Frequently Asked Questions - Employment